Skip to main content

 How do I configure the shared folder between the Sonatype scanner and NeuVector?

-The environmental variable NEXUS_CONTAINER_SCANNING_MOUNT_PATH is used to override the shared folder that is used for the communication between the Sonatype scanner and the NeuVector container.
+If you're using IQ CLI version 1.183.0 or earlier, the environmental variable NEXUS_CONTAINER_SCANNING_MOUNT_PATH is used to override the shared folder for communication between the Sonatype scanner and the NeuVector container.
+This is not needed if you're using IQ CLI version 1.184.0 or later.

 How can I scan with an SELinux image?

-Support for the environmental variable NEXUS_CONTAINER_SCANNING_BIND_MOUNT_SHARED.
+If you're using IQ CLI version 1.183.0 or earlier, there is support for the environmental variable NEXUS_CONTAINER_SCANNING_BIND_MOUNT_SHARED.
 Setting the property to true will include the ':z' option in the request allowing the bind mount content to be shared among multiple containers.
-This is something that is needed when using SELinux.
+This is not needed if you're using IQ CLI version 1.184.0 or later.

 Details are found in the Docker documentation.